digidotcom/xbee-python/doc/user_doc/configuring_the_xbee_device.rst

 Write configuration changes
 ---------------------------

-If you want configuration changes performed in an XBee device to persist through subsequent resets, you need to write those changes in the device.
+For the configuration changes performed in an XBee to persist through subsequent resets, save those changes.
+Saving changes means that configured parameter values in the device are written to the non-volatile memory of the XBee.
+The module loads these values from non-volatile memory every time it is started.

-Writing changes means that the parameter values configured in the device are written to the non-volatile memory of the XBee device.
-The module loads the parameter values from non-volatile memory every time it is started.
+The XBee classes (local and remote) provide a method to save (write) the parameter modifications in the XBee memory so they persist through subsequent

-The XBee device classes (local and remote) provide a method to write (save) the parameter modifications in the XBee device memory so they persist through subsequent resets: ``write_changes()``.
+resets: ``write_changes()``.

 **Write configuration changes**